 Infrared and microwave satellite estimates of precipitation are merged with in situ measurements from rain gauge data from the Global Precipitation Climatology Centre's (GPCC) Monitoring Product of the Deutscher Wetterdienst (DWD), used as land-surface reference for the GPCP Satellite-Gauge Combination.
 Therfore the combined product includes gauge-bias corrections.

 The daily and monthly rainfall data are in the NetCDF format.
-The monthly data is already available in version 2.3 and is updated every month, whenever the new GPCC Monitoring product is available.
-In addition to these monthly data there is also an absolute error.
+The monthly data is available in version 2.3 and is updated at ICDC about every 3 month, when the new GPCC Monitoring product is available.
+In addition an absolute error is available for the monthly data.
 The data for the last 6 months may include the interim product, where the data quality is less secure.
 Please refer to the description of NOAA.
-For the daily data the version 1.3 is not yet officially released, which is why ICDC still offers the version 1.2.
+For the daily data the version 1.3 is available.
 There are no error data given for the daily data.